hgm-king/s3-lambda-pipeline/README.md

 #### A simple event-driven pipeline that allows for processing on S3 files after upload

 We are using Python+Pandas to do some basic data stuff.
+This will save the `dataframe.describe()` output to another bucket as a csv file.

 ## Quickstart
 1. Pull down project